GlueckLab/GlimmpseAndroid/README.txt

 7. CONTRIBUTORS / ACKNOWLEDGEMENTS
 ------------------------------

-The GlimmpseAndroid project was created by Uttara Sakhadeo, Dr. Sarah Kreidler and Dr. Deb Glueck at the University of Colorado Denver, Department of Biostatistics and Informatics.
+The GlimmpseAndroid project was created by Uttara Sakhadeo, Dr. Aarti Munjal, Dr. Sarah Kreidler and Dr. Deb Glueck at the University of Colorado Denver, Department of Biostatistics and Informatics.

 Special thanks to the following individuals were instrumental in completion of this project:
 Professor Keith E. Muller
-Dr. Anis Karimpour-Fard
-Dr. Jackie Johnson
-Uttara Sakhadeo
-Vijay Akula
 Brandy Ringham
-Yi Guo
 Zacc Coker-Dukowitz